jibauch94/Budget/README.md

 # Budget
-Budget for your finances, developed in Laravel
+Budget for your private finances, developed in Laravel